PennyLaneAI/pennylane/doc/tutorials/advanced_usage.rst

 The output of :func:`~.jacobian` is a two-dimensional vector, with the first/second element being the partial derivative of the first/second expectation value with respect to the input parameter.
 The Jacobian function has the same signature as the gradient function, requiring the user to specify which argument should be differentiated.

-If you want to compute the Jacobian matrix for a function with multiple input parameters and multiple expectation values, the recommended way to do this is to combine the parameters into a single list/array and index into this inside your qfunc.
+If you want to compute the Jacobian matrix for a function with multiple input parameters and multiple expectation values, the recommended way to do this is to combine the parameters into a single list/array and index into this inside your quantum circuit function.
 Consider the following circuit:

 .. code::